-In the opinion of the Board the financial report as set out on pages 3 to 15 are in accordance with the Australian Charities and Not-for-profits Commission Act 2012 and:
+In the opinion of the Board the financial report as set out on pages 1 to 12:

-- (a) comply with Australian Accounting Standards Reduced Disclosure Requirements; and - (b) give a true and fair view of the financial position of the entity as at 30 June 2015 and of the performance for the year ended on that date. - 2.
+- 1. Presents a true and fair view of the financial position of Australian Huntington's Disease Association (NSW) Inc as at 30 June 2016 and its performance for the year ended on that date in accordance with Australian Accounting Standards Reduced Disclosure Requirements of the Australian Accounting Board and the Australian Charities and Not-for-profits Commission Act 2012: and - 2.
 At the date of this statement, there are reasonable grounds to believe that Australian Huntington's Disease Association (NSW) Inc will be able to pay its debts as and when they fall due. - 3.
-In accordance with the provisions of the Charitable Fundraising Act 1991 and the regulations under the Act. - a) The financial statements give a true and fair view of all income and expenditure of Australian Huntington's Disease Association (NSW) Inc - c) The Balance Sheet gives a true and fair view of the state of affairs with respect to fundraising appeals; and - d) The provisions of the charitable Fundraising Act 1991, the Regulations under the Act and the conditions attached to the authority have been complied with; and - d) The internal controls exercised by Australian Huntington's Disease Association (NSW) Inc. are appropriate and effective in accounting for all income received and applied by Australian Huntington's Disease Association (NSW) Inc from any of its fundraising appeals.
+In accordance with the provisions of the Charitable Fundraising Act 1991 and the regulations under the Act. - a) The financial statements give a true and fair view of all income and expenditure of Australian Huntington's Disease Association (NSW) Inc - b) The Balance Sheet gives a true and fair view of the state of affairs with respect to fundraising appeals; and - c) The provisions of the charitable Fundraising Act 1991, the Regulations under the Act and the conditions attached to the authority have been complied with; and - d) The internal controls exercised by Australian Huntington's Disease Association (NSW) Inc. are appropriate and effective in accounting for all income received and applied by Australian Huntington's Disease Association (NSW) Inc from any of its fundraising appeals.